-While 2018 in Nigeria brought to light trends as Interactive content, Influencer marketing, User-generated content, and Virtual reality, Artificial intelligence etc. as more technological marketing, here are a list of trends that marketers should keep an eye out for in 2019.
+While 2018 in Nigeria brought to light trends as Interactive content, Influencer marketing, User-generated content, and Virtual reality, Artificial intelligence etc. as more technological marketing, here is a list of trends that marketers should keep an eye out for in 2019.

 Omnichannel Marketing will see its widespread

 The growth of various digital platforms has allowed ease for customers in finding information.
-Multichannel was introduced as an upgrade from single channel marketing.
-Prospective customers were able to get across to businesses through Facebook, Instagram, Twitter, ecommerce stores, but this doesn’t solve the problem of ease and seamless communication as these channels are in isolation of each other.
+Multichannel was introduced as an upgrade from single-channel marketing.
+Prospective customers were able to get across to businesses through Facebook, Instagram, Twitter, e-commerce stores, but this doesn’t solve the problem of ease and seamless communication as these channels are in isolation of each other.
 However omnichannel provides a better user experience since it connects all channels available to the customers.

-Omnichannel can often times be confused with multichannel but the major difference is the level of integration.
+Omnichannel can often time be confused with multichannel but the major difference is the level of integration.
 Omnichannel is a multichannel approach that integrates the different sales method available to consumers.
 It set about your various channels as one broad delivery mechanism.
-From website, to email, social media, or your physical shop, the main goal is to ensure a smooth communication and provide a terrific user experience.
+From website, to email, social media, or your physical shop, the main goal is to ensure smooth communication and provide a terrific user experience.

-An omni-channel experience, accounts for each platform and device a customer will use to interact with the company.
+An omnichannel experience accounts for each platform and device a customer will use to interact with the company.
 That knowledge is then used to deliver them an integrated experience.
 Companies using this technique align their messaging, goals, objectives, and design across each channel and device.

 Marketing Chatbots will be on the rise